Antanetiambo Nature Reserve

 Our Conservation and Community Development Projects

 Antanetiambo is managed by a motivated local cooperative focused on conservation, education, and sustainable development in the villages surrounding Antanetiambo Nature Reserve.
 This cooperative, the local Association des Partenaires Ecotouristiques, has collaborated with the Belaoka-Marovato community to complete a range of social and environmental improvement projects (see slide shows below).
-Most staff and projects are primarily funded by Duke Lemur Center and SIMPONA.
+Most staff and projects are primarily funded by Lemur Conservation Foundation

 2013

 • Antanetiambo Grows in Size!
 Reserve founder Desiré Rabary has considerably expanded the size of the nature reserve.
 Since he won the “Seacology Prize” (an international environmental prize which included a cash award of $10,000 USD) in 2010, he has been buying land to increase the size of his reserve.
 SIMPONA has also funded some of these land parcel purchases.
-In the past two years he has impressively negotiated several large land purchases, increasing the size of the main reserve (now roughly 25 acres) by about 40% and obtaining several satellite parcels of rainforest along the east side of Marojejy National Park.
+In the past two years he has impressively negotiated several large land purchases, increasing the size of the main reserve (now roughly 35 acres) by about 40% and obtaining several satellite parcels of rainforest along the east side of Marojejy National Park.
+In the near future, the Duke Lemur Center SAVA Conservation project will assist him in obtaining formal legal land title for his reserve.

 Preying Mantis in Antanetiambo